Dabolus/fluent-localize-mixin/README.md

-# LocalizedLitElement
+# Fluent Localize Mixin

-## A LitElement extension that provides easy l10n out of the box
+## A mixin for custom elements that provides easy l10n out of the box.

-LocalizedLitElement is a simple wrapper around LitElement that allows to easily localize your elements using
+Fluent Localize Mixin is a simple mixin that allows to easily localize your custom elements using
 [Mozilla's Project Fluent syntax](https://projectfluent.org/).
 It allows you to load `.ftl` files and pass Fluent strings directly to your element.
 The translations can then be used by calling the provided method `localize`.